-Data from British Lung Foundation - Curated by Marshall Pearce - Date added 14 November 2017
+Data from British Lung Foundation - Curated by EPG Health - Date added 14 November 2017

 World COPD Day highlights the fact that millions of people have COPD but aren’t, as yet, diagnosed.